A huge hurdle for new writers is learning how to stop procrastinating and start writing when faced with a blank page.

 - It doesn’t matter if my first draft isn’t any good, few people can write a great piece the first time – that’s what editing is for.

-So, I invite you to experiment with the following challenge to test if this works: Next time you are faced with a blank page and are not in the mood, don’t know what to say or are worried it won’t be any good – try this:
+So, I invite you to experiment with the following challenge to test if this works: Next time you need to write and are procrastinating, don’t know what to say or are worried your work won’t be any good – try this:

 - Notice any negative thoughts and come up with something more realistic to counteract that